 Place a few centimetres of potting mix in the base of the new pot – you want the final level of potting mix to be the same in the new pot as it was in the old pot.
 Carefully remove the plant from its old pot and examine the roots.
 This is important.
 If the roots are in good condition, with no girdling (wrapping around) or significant kinks, then it can go directly into the new pot.
 However, if there is girdling or kinking, or just a solid potbound mass, then these roots need to be loosened away from the rootball and removed (cut away).
 If a lot of root material is cut away, then remove a proportion of top growth to compensate.
 This allows the smaller root-mass to serve a smaller leaf load and the plant will recover quickly and surge ahead without a setback.

 Site the plant in the new pot so the centre of the plant is roughly in the centre of the pot, if the plant was unevenly centred or tilted at an angle previously – this is your opportunity to correct that.
 Then pour potting mix around the sides, tamping down.
 Water well to settle the potting mix and remove any air pockets.
 You can water in with a very weak seaweed solution or plant starter solution, but it is not essential.
 Leave in a shady spot for a few days and it can then go back inside.
 Do not fertilise for a month after repotting.

 Be vigilant looking for pests, most commonly mealy bugs, but also mites, aphids and scale.
 Plants attacked by pests are often under stress, treat the pest, and try to solve the reason why the plant was stressed in the first place.
 A holiday outside can also help.
-If needed you can use a systemic insecticide that is pushed into the soil.
-This comes in the form of a large ‘pill’ and combines an insecticide with slow release fertilizer.

 Avoid using oil sprays on ferns – they generally react poorly.